How to Identify Old Silverware Patterns

-Identify old silverware patterns by matching maker marks, handle shape, motif, piece type, service count, and metal content before using auction records.
+Identify old silverware patterns by matching maker marks, handle shape, motif, piece type, service count, metal, and auction evidence.

 Supporting editorial image, not an auction lot.
 Use the evidence table below for market context.